peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

  Decodes percent-encoding (of the form "%XX" where X is a hexadecimal digit) in the given string.
 * `static java.lang.String PercentDecode​(java.lang.String str,
+             boolean replace)`<br>
+ Decodes percent-encoding (of the form "%XX" where X is a hexadecimal digit) in the given string, with an option to fail rather than replace invalid encoding.
+* `static java.lang.String PercentDecode​(java.lang.String str,
              int index,
              int endIndex)`<br>
  Decodes percent-encoding (of the form "%XX" where X is a hexadecimal digit) in the given portion of a string.
+* `static java.lang.String PercentDecode​(java.lang.String str,
+             int index,
+             int endIndex,
+             boolean replace)`<br>
+ Decodes percent-encoding (of the form "%XX" where X is a hexadecimal digit) in the given portion of a string, with an option to fail rather than replace invalid encoding.
 * `static java.lang.String RelativeResolve​(java.lang.String refValue,
                java.lang.String absoluteBase)`<br>
  Resolves a URI or IRI relative to another URI or IRI.